MatiasOrlando/MatiasOrlando/README.md

 - 🔭 I’m currently working on an online appointments booking app.

-- 🌱 I’m currently learning Typescript.
+- 🌱 I’m currently learning Typescript and React Native.

 - 🕵 I’m looking to collaborate on new projects that have a real impact on people's lives.